 Technology has led to customer-focused disruption.
 Advanced charting tools aid the brokers to map individual investor goals against available shares for investing in the market.
 Different stocks are made available to both risk-averse and risk-taking investors.

 Technological disruptions such as artificial intelligence, analytics and big data have indeed expanded investor options for stock investments.
-Brokers utilise tools such as charting tools, advanced stock analysis and supercomputers to analyse stock movements and recommend buy and sell options to clients.
+Brokers utilize tools such as charting tools, advanced stock analysis and supercomputers to analyse stock movements and recommend buy and sell options to clients.

-Dematerialisation has simplified the way investors buy and sell through online portals.
+Dematerialization has simplified the way investors buy and sell through online portals.
 In the twenty-first century, it is the age of smart and quick investing.
 Tools such as chatbots and virtual assistants have really made investments easy to decipher for naive and young investors.
 Investment has become more lucid due to technological advancement, for both brokers as well as investors.